 The curtain sare from U-Fab, the lamp is from HomeGoods, and the nightstand is from Green Front Furniture.

-On the opposite wall is a dresser from Green Front Furniture with a colorful armchair, which was from World Market and the rug is from HomeGoods.
+On the opposite wall is a dresser from Green Front Furniture with a colorful armchair, which was from World Market and the rug/art/vases are from HomeGoods.

 *You can see our original post about the guest bedroom here.